LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 Inform stages typically output 'models', which can be different kinds of objects depending on the algorithm.
 If you want to save these to a file to speed up later workflows, we recommend pickling them.
-For example:
+For example, assuming that you've just run an *inform* stage and gotten ``knn_inform`` as the returned output dictionary:

 >>> import pickle
 >>> with open("./knn_model.pkl", "wb") as fout: